What is a Rhinoplasty?

 For a patient with a deviated septum, it is often performed along with septoplasty, a procedure that corrects a deviated septum.
 In such cases, rhinoplasty effectively treats health and breathing problems, in addition to improving the patient’s appearance.

-Am I a good candidate for a Nose Job?
+Am I a good candidate for Nose Surgery?

 Although undergoing rhinoplasty may boost self-confidence, it should not be viewed as a cure-all for personality or relationship issues, and should not be the result of social pressure.